photokandyStudios/gbible/readme.md

  * Full screen removed (no real need)

- * Tint color correct
+ * Tint color correctly set

  * Theme now properly changes navigation bar without requiring restart

  * Revamped layout & settings

- * Switched to size classes instead of UI Idioms
+ * Switched to size classes instead of UI Idioms (future proofing!)

  * Removed dependency on Parse for downloading content

+ * Removed dependency on HelpShift for support; use the Github issues tracker now

+#### TODO

+ * finish export/import

+ * Help

 #### Known Issues

- - export/import

- X strongs / search has white nav bar

- X strongs / search should layout after size class changes

- x popovers show white fringes in dark theme

- x need attributions

- x inject color into bible view web view

- x proper iOS7+ download button -- maybe move to upper right navbar instead (yes)

- x Search includes OT results if avail in book

- - help (maybe videos?)
+ * Layout doesn't update in layout settings when rotation occurs

+ * Tableview is too small in layout settings when in landscape mode on an iPhone

- v Note view scrollable portion is incorrect with hardware keyboard
+ * Note view scrollable portion is incorrect with hardware keyboard

- ^ no keyboard shortcut control overlay nor response
+ * no keyboard shortcut control overlay nor response

+ * HUD is not centered when viewport != screen

+#### Next version

- v Add simple bible to note editor?
+ * Add simple bible to note editor?

- v Make editor rich text?
+ * Make editor rich text?

- ?
-HUD is not centered when viewport != screen

 ## FAQ